Most patterns finish with: “Carefully block your project”.

 Blocking has a lot of advantages:

-- It opens up your lace stitches, eyelets etc.
+- It opens up your lace stitches and eyelets.

-- It helps shape your project: Blocking is the magic trick behind making granny squares perfectly square, make round pieces round etc).
+- It helps shape your project: Blocking is the magic trick behind making granny squares perfectly square and round pieces completely round whitout flaring, etc.

 - It gives drape, shine and softness to your fabric.
 Blocking doesn’t only improve the look of your stitches it also improves your fabric.

 To block your project you’ll need:

 - A blocking board.
 This type of blocking boards are very popular as you can assemble them in the shape you want depending on your project, and pile them up when you’re done.
-They also have lines that will help you make sure your edges are straight (not my forte).
+They also have a grid that will help you make sure your edges are straight and meet the desired dimensions.

 However, you don’t need to invest in blocking boards to block your crochet and/or knit project.
-You can use one of the following: a mattress, a yoga mat, a foam board, etc. Basically any flat surface you can pin into will work.
+You can use one of the following instead: a mattress, a yoga mat, a foam board, etc. Basically any flat surface you can pin into will work.

 3 Ways How to Block Crochet Projects and Knits